Margherita Missoni

 Margherita Maccapani Missoni Amos (born February 22, 1983) is an Italian fashion designer, model, socialite and heiress to her family's Missoni fashion house, which was founded by her grandparents Ottavio Missoni and Rosita Missoni Jelmini.
 Missoni currently lives in Montonate, a suburb of Mornago (Italy) close to the Missoni headquarters, where she is following her design career.

 Biography

 Margherita Maccapani Missoni was born in Italy and grew up in the Italian countryside, spending weekends in Milan.
 She studied philosophy at Columbia University.

-Margherita has studied philosophy both at the Università Statale di Milano and at the Columbia University in New York where, following that period, she also attended the Stella Adler acting school and the Lee Strasberg Theater Institute.
+Margherita has studied philosophy both at the Università Statale di Milano and at the Columbia University in New York where, following that period, she also attended the Stella Adler acting school and the Lee Strasberg Theatre Institute.
 However, after she moved to New York, she struggled emotionally when her academic credits could not transfer to the United States educational system.
 Following this obstacle, Missoni chose to explore her first love, theatre.